Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

   If the above command doesn't work directly, try [Troubleshooting Access to Public Container Registry](https://github.com/Azure/azure-sdk-tools/tree/main/tools/test-proxy/docker#troubleshooting-access-to-public-container-registry).

   Reference: [Using Test Proxy with docker container](https://github.com/Azure/azure-sdk-tools/tree/main/tools/test-proxy/docker#build-and-run)

+  If port 5000 is already being used in your machine, you can specify any other port such as 2345:5000 in the args, and make sure to have the environment variable `TEST_PROXY_HTTP_PORT` set as the specified port(2345 in this case) so that the recorder knows which port to hit.

 #### (OR) With the `dotnet tool`